mbridak/not1mm/README.md

 ## Changes of note

 - [23-5-9] Removed 1 second timers in the bandmap and log window, made them UDP readyRead().
 Much smoother.
 Add CTRL-PgUp and CTRL-PgDown keys to jump to the next/prev spots in the bandmap.
 Fix: Voice not keying on LSB.
+Fix: calling pttoff when no CAT interface.
+Fix: Voice not keying on LSB
 - [23-5-8] Bandmap zoom in/out now centers scale to RX Freq.
 - [23-5-7] Added bandwidth marker to the bandmap.
 - [23-5-6] Added AR Cluster filter options for the bandmap.
 Added a station ID to the multicast packets.
 This will prevent erratic bevahiour if 2 stations are on the same network.